ericdai1/Calculator/README.md

 # Calculator
+Keyboard Controls:
+- Backspace => Removes last digit on the display
+- Esc => AC - Clears display
+- c or C => AC - Clears display
+- Everything else typed will match with what is on each button if applicable

-FINISHED: None
+FINISHED:

-TODO:
 1) Basic structure using DOM manipulation or HTML, + CSS:
-  - Main container, with the first elemenet being a large text area
+  - Main container, with the first element being a large text area
   - Buttons and their unique colors
   - Correct layout and text content